 Note: For two servings, you won't need two cups of milk because we're also adding heavy cream and chocolate which will add more volume.
 Too much milk and it won't be thick without adding even more chocolate.
 Too little milk and you'll be eating the hot chocolate with a spoon.

-Then, pour the heavy cream into the sauce pan.
+- Then, pour the heavy cream into the sauce pan.
 Start heating the milk at a low to medium heat, being sure to whisk every now and then to ensure the milk doesn't get scorched.

-Next, add the Dutch process cocoa powder.
+- Next, add the Dutch process cocoa powder.
 Preferably sift this in, because it can be clumpy.
-Then, add the chai spice.

-Whisk everything together incredibly well.
+- Whisk everything together incredibly well.
 There ideally shouldn't be any lumps of chai spice or cocoa powder.

-Once it's been whisked, we're slowly going to bring the temperature of the milk up to about 200°F, or about a simmer.
+- Once it's been whisked, we're slowly going to bring the temperature of the milk up to about 200°F, or about a simmer.
 We don't need to bring it to a boil!
 Keep it simmering for a few minutes so that the spices release their flavor and the milk has a chance to start thickening up a bit.

 Pro Tip: Don't simmer the milk for too long otherwise the hot chocolate will be so thick that you'll have to eat it with a spoon!

-Once the milk has been simmering for a few minutes, remove it from heat and add the chocolate into the sauce pan.
+- Once the milk has been simmering for a few minutes, remove it from heat and add the chocolate into the saucepan.
 Keep whisking the chocolate so it doesn't stick to the bottom and fully melts into the milk without clumping up.
 This will also cool down the hot chocolate to an ideal temperature of about 160°F - 170°F for drinking.

-Add the vanilla extract and stir again.
-Give the hot chocolate a taste for sweetness.
+- Give the hot chocolate a taste for sweetness.
 If it's not sweet enough, add a bit of sugar or sugar substitute to taste.
-Then, pour the hot chocolate into mugs and they're ready to serve with whichever toppings you want!
+I like to add the tiniest pinch of salt to really bring out the flavors.

 Serving Suggestions